 Thomas D. Crowley

-L. E. Peabody & Associates, Inc. (since 1971) -- Mr. Crowley has more than forty eight (48) years of experience solving economic, marketing, transportation and fuel supply problems.
-He directed and organized economic studies and prepared reports for railroads, freight forwarders and other carriers, for shippers, for associations and for state governments and other public bodies dealing with transportation, coal supply, natural gas acquisition and transportation and related economic problems.
+L. E. Peabody & Associates, Inc. (since 1971) -- Mr. Crowley has more than fifty (50) years of experience solving economic, marketing, transportation and fuel supply problems.
+He directed and organized economic studies and prepared reports for railroads, trucking companies, freight forwarders and other carriers, for shippers, for associations and for state governments and other public bodies dealing with transportation, coal supply, natural gas acquisition and transportation and related economic problems.
 He presented both oral and written testimony before the Interstate Commerce Commission, Surface Transportation Board, Federal Energy Regulatory Commission, Railroad Accounting Principles Board, Postal Rate Commission and numerous state regulatory commissions, federal courts and state courts.
-This testimony was generally related to the development of variable costs of service calculations, rail traffic and operating patterns, fuel supply economics, contract interpretations, economic principles concerning the maximum level of rates, implementation of maximum rate principles, and calculation of reparations or damages, including interest.
+This testimony was generally related to the development of variable costs of service calculations, rail traffic and operating patterns, capacity analyses, fuel supply economics, contract interpretations, economic principles concerning the maximum level of rates, implementation of maximum rate principles, and calculation of reparations or damages, including interest.
 In 1998, Mr. Crowley presented testimony before the Congress of the United States, Committee on Transportation and Infrastructure on the status of rail competition in the western United States.
 Mr. Crowley also presented testimony in a number of court and arbitration proceedings concerning the level of rates, rate adjustment procedures, rail operating procedures and other economic components of specific contracts.

 Mr. Crowley conducted detailed studies of rail costs related to the movement of unit coal trains in the United States.
 He designed and conducted rail operations, switching and detention studies to determine costs related to the handling of specific commodities.
-He conducted field trips to develop on-site information related to the handling of products such as crushed stone, grain, grain products, paper products and glass products.
+He conducted field trips to develop on-site information related to the handling of products such as coal, intermodal, crushed stone, grain, grain products, paper products and glass products.
 He organized, directed and conducted numerous studies in connection with multiple car movements, trainload movements, unit train operations, divisions of through rail rates, operations of commuter passenger service, freight forwarder facilities, TOFC/COFC rail facilities, rail abandonments, and rail mergers.
 Mr. Crowley made in-depth analyses related to the development of motor carrier costs.
 He also conducted analyses related to the development of avoidable costs and revenues of commuter operations in the States of New Jersey, New York and Pennsylvania.
 Mr. Crowley is familiar with the operating and accounting procedures utilized by railroads in the normal course of business.

 Mr. Crowley is also familiar with the various formulas employed by the Surface Transportation Board (STB) in the development of costs for common carriers with particular emphasis on the general purpose costing system for rail carriers.
 Mr. Crowley analyzed in detail the Uniform Railroad Costing System ("URCS") and presented his findings to the Interstate Commerce Commission (the STB's predecessor).
 Mr. Crowley is also intimately familiar with the Surface Transportation Board's maximum reasonable rate tests for movement of both coal and non-coal traffic.
 Mr. Crowley presented expert testimony before the STB and its predecessor the Interstate Commerce Commission in every maximum rail rate proceeding based on the constrained market pricing principles, since the adoption of Coal Rate Guidelines - Nationwide in 1985.
 This testimony was on the behalf of complaining shippers and involved the development of variable cost of service, calculation of the jurisdictional threshold, determination of market dominance, development of stand-alone costs (the maximum rate level) and the calculation of reparations including interest.